Alexey-T/SynWrite/Wiki/Plugins automatic installation.md

 Sections "iniN"
 ---------------
-If plugin needs more than one line in "SynPlugins.ini", add more sections: besides section "ini" add sections from "ini1" up to "ini120".
-List additional sections without gaps, e.g. no missed section allowed between "ini2" and "ini4".
+If plugin needs more than one line in "SynPlugins.ini", add more sections: besides section "ini" add sections from "ini1" up to "ini400".
+Sections can be with gaps, e.g. only 1, 10, 20, 40.

 Sections "lexerN"
 -----------------
 If type is "lexer", then instead of sections "iniN" you must use sections "lexer1" to "lexer120".
-These sections list lexer files (.lcf) and/or autocomplete files (.acp) present in package.
+These sections list lexers and/or autocomplete files (*.acp) present in package.
-For each lexer "MyName" you must supply file "MyName.lcf" and/or file "MyName.acp" in package root (both are optional).
 Allowed keys:

 Id | Meaning
 ---|--------
-file | Lexer name (e.g. "MyName")
-link1 | Name of 1st linked lexer (e.g. if your lexer has sublexers C and C#, then link1 is "C", link2 is "C#") link2 | Name of 2nd linked lexer
+file | Lexer base filename w/o extension (e.g. "MyName").
+You must supply file "MyName.lcf" and/or file "MyName.acp" in package root (both are optional) for each lexer section. link1 | Name of 1st linked lexer (e.g. if your lexer has sublexers C and C++, then 1st linked name is "C", 2nd "C++") link2 | Name of 2nd linked lexer link3 | Name of 3rd linked lexer link4 | Name of 4th linked lexer link5 | Name of 5th linked lexer
-... | ...
-link20 | Name of 20th linked lexer